magento/merchdocs/src/catalog/product-price-tier.md

         - Set **Price** to `Discount`.

-        - In the next field, enter the discounted price as a percentage off the base price of the product.
+        - Then, enter the discounted price as a percentage off the base price of the product.

-        For example, for a 15 percent discount, enter the number 15.
-(The price is saved with two decimal positions, such as “15.00”.)
+        For example, for a 15 percent discount, enter the number `15`.
+(The price is saved with two decimal positions, such as `15.00`.)

         {:.bs-callout-info}
-        To get the discounted price, the defined percentage is calculated against the value defined in the **Price** field, not the **Special Price** field.
+        To get the discounted price, the defined percentage is calculated against the value defined in the _Price_ field, not the _Special Price_ field.

         <!--{% if "Default.CE Only,Default.EE Only" contains site.edition %}-->
         ![]({% link images/images/product-price-tier-discount.png %}){: .zoom}